Board of Directors

 Following his Senate race, Congressman Wheat became Vice President of Public Policy and Government Relations with one of the largest and most vital global relief and development organizations, CARE.
 In 1996, he was named deputy campaign manager and director of public liaison for Clinton-Gore '96.
 During this period he developed and executed plans that mobilized more than twenty essential constituency groups to support President Clinton’s re-election.
 In addition, he traveled across the country as a spokesperson for the president and vice president.
 His work has allowed him to develop an extensive and bipartisan network of contacts in Washington.

 Congressman Wheat counts many of Washington’s most influential voices among his relationships.
 Those relationships are at the highest levels of Executive Agencies, the White House, House and Senate leadership, the key committees in both the House and Senate and numerous advocacy organizations.

-James M. Matthew, President, Chief Executive Officer and Chief Financial Officer
+James M. Matthew, Chief Financial Officer